dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 ![Docker Network Configuration|540](images/docker-networks/docker-network-inspect-3.png)

-From `apline1` when we ping `alpine-host` we can see the `alpine2` is accessible from `alpine1`.
+From `apline1` when we ping `alpine-host` we can see that `alpine2` is accessible from `alpine1`.
 If we perform the same in the opposite direction it still works.

-From the results observed we can conclude that containers that are running on the same network can access each other using their hostname without any special configuration.
+From the results observed, we can conclude that containers that are running on the same network can access each other using their hostname without any special configuration.

 ```bash
 # Run in Container 1 (alpine1)